formancehq/docs/ledger_versioned_docs/version-1.0.x/advanced/running-in-production.md

 title: Running in production
 ---
 # Running in production
-Numary is currently in beta.
-During this evaluation phase:
+Numary is currently in release candidate.
+During this RC phase:

-* Breaking changes can happen between releases
+* Some small improvements may be added
-* Critical bugs can be discovered
+* Some bugs may be fixed
-* Documentation will be incomplete
+* Non-breaking minute details on the API may change

-The next phase beyond beta is RC.
-The RC will officially freeze the 1.x line API and the 1.x will mark the start of the 1 year support period.
+The RC officially freezes the 1.x line API, and the 1.x stable will mark the start of a 1 year support period.